pns-si5-dsl/ArduinoML-team-e/README.md

 The class `src/main/java/external/Main.java` allows to compile a text file written in our DSL into an `.ino` file.

 If you want to add syntax highlighting when editing a file in the ArduinoML DSL, you can easily import a customised TextMate Bundle we made in your favorite IDE.
+That TextMate only works for files with a `.aml` extension.

 - JetBrains